 - Hand tools and bench-top machines

 It is possible to make almost anything in our lab, ranging from small electronic circuits to full-sized boats, and even small modular cabins.
+Watch a tutorial on how to make a 3D photo on a 3D printer from Nested Cube.

 In the last decade, Century College has been collaborating with the Massachusetts Institute of Technology (MIT) Center for Bits and Atoms Global Fab Lab Network.
 Century was the first college in the region to install and implement a digital fabrication laboratory (Fab Lab) and incorporate the MIT initiative across its curriculum in Science, Technology, Engineering and Math (STEM) areas.